-- (3) If the service of a foreign employee is terminated- - (a) by the employer; - (b) by the foreign employee; - (c) upon the expiry of the employment pass issued by the Immigration Department of Malaysia to the foreign employee; or - (d) by the repatriation or deportation of the foreign employee, the employer shall, within thirty days of the termination of service, inform the Director General of the termination in a manner as may be determined by the Director General.
+- 60KA.
+(1) If the service of a foreign employee is terminated- - (a) by his employer;

+- (b) by reason of the expiry of the employment pass issued by the Immigration Department of Malaysia to the foreign employee; or - (c) by reason of the repatriation or deportation of the foreign employee, the employer shall, within thirty days of the termination of service, inform the Director General of the termination in the manner as may be determined by the Director General.